 - A business address must be used as the delivery location, even if the marker will be installed on private property.

 - Ownership and Permission Form: This form gives authorization from the property owner to install a marker at a site.
 The property owner is required to complete this form.
 Any other permits/permissions must be obtained by applicants, with the exception of permissions concerning state rights-of-way.
 IHB will obtain permits for markers to be installed on state rights-of-way.

-- Marker Payment: The applicant and/or the marker sponsors must provide full funding ($2,500 for 2017 application deadline) to IHB to purchase the Indiana State Historical Marker.
+- Marker Payment: The applicant and/or the marker sponsors must provide full funding ($2,950 for standard two-sided markers) to IHB to purchase the Indiana State Historical Marker.
 If an applicant does not meet deadlines, resulting in a delay in completion of the process, the price of the marker may increase.